Musculoskeletal physiotherapy treatment in London

 - Patients undergoing procedures such as hip replacement, knee replacement, elbow replacement, shoulder replacement, posterior cruciate ligament/ anterior cruciate ligament reconstructions, knee/hip elbow arthroscopy, back surgery, spinal and peripheral joint injections.

 - Trauma patients with injuries including lower limb fractures, fractured neck of femur, upper limb fractures, spinal fractures and many other musculoskeletal and soft tissue conditions.

-During the initial assessment, which will take place during a home visit in London or at our practice, our London physiotherapist will examine and assess the following areas.
+During the initial assessment that will take place either during a home visit in London or at our practice in Moorgate EC2, Belgravia SW1 or Clapham SW4, our London physiotherapist will examine and assess the following areas:

 - Joint range of movement

 - Muscle tightness

 - Current mobility with or without walking aids

 The MSK & orthopaedic physiotherapist will then create a program of exercises aiming at specific targets and adapted to the patient’s specific needs.
 If any specialised equipment is used for the exercises, the physiotherapist will provide it.